 Credit Line: Rogers Fund, 1907

 Accession Number: 07.286.84

-Although literary works of the fifth century B.C. document that the Greeks understood the magnitude of their victory in the Persian Wars (490–479 B.C.), Greek artists almost never depicted major historical events or personalities in art.
-Instead, they represented grand mythological battles between Greeks and eastern adversaries, notably Amazons (mythical warrior women).
-During the first half of the fifth century B.C., large-scale wall paintings of such encounters decorated the Theseion and the Stoa Poikile (Painted Portico) in Athens.
-Their influence underlies the scenes on the volute-krater (bowl for mixing wine and water) seen here.
+The ancient Greeks almost never depicted contemporary or historical events in art.
+Thus, while literary works of the fifth century B.C. make clear that the Greeks understood the magnitude of their victory in the Persian Wars, there was no concern among artists to illustrate major events or personalities.
+Instead, their preference was for grand mythological battles between Greeks and eastern adversaries, notably Amazons.
+The Amazons were a mythical race of warrior women whose homeland lay far to the east and north.
+The most celebrated Amazonomachies in Athens during the first half of the fifth century were large-scale wall paintings that decorated the Theseion and the Stoa Poikile (the Painted Portico).
+Their influence was considerable and underlies the representation here and on the adjacent krater, 06.286.86.